Azure/terraform-cdk-constructs/API.md

 - *Type:* constructs.Construct

-The scope in which to define this construct.
+The scope in which to define this construct, typically representing the Cloud Development Kit (CDK) stack.

 ---